Subscribe To This Site

 Ads and fads

-healthy cereal a close up of ripening wheatWe are bombarded with ads for breakfast cereals: "High fibre", "low fat", "added vitamins", "suitable for a calorie-controlled diet for weight loss", - the claims made for these creations are endless.
+We are bombarded with ads for breakfast cereals: "High fibre", "low fat", "added vitamins", "suitable for a calorie-controlled diet for weight loss", - the claims made for these creations are endless.

 Some cereal manufacturers have deep pockets and seem to spend the equivalent of a small country's wealth on their advertising campaigns.

 "There is evidence that regular consumption of cereals, specifically wholegrains, may have a role in the prevention of chronic diseases….
-People who consume diets rich in wholegrain cereals seem to have a lower incidence of many chronic diseases,eg coronary heart disease and type 2 diabetes."
+People who consume diets rich in wholegrain cereals seem to have a lower incidence of many chronic diseases, e.g. coronary heart disease and type 2 diabetes."

 - The British Nutrition Foundation

-Here are some cereal nutrition facts about different grain types with notes about their nutritional benefits, what makes each a healthy cereal, and some tips for using and storing them most effectively.
-We start with a look at whole grain wheat.
+In this section we present some cereal nutrition facts about the different types of grain with notes about their nutritional benefits, what makes each a healthy cereal, and some tips for using and storing them most effectively.

 For more about organic foods please see Healthier diet advice and Why organic?

-Click here for some good book choices on grains and recipes for grains
+Click here for some good book choices on grains and recipes for grains.

-Healthy cereal: about wheat - a brief history
+About wheat - a brief history

 Wheat has had a long history of cultivation by mankind.